The Two RV Gypsies: Full-Time RVers

 The great-grandson of the two RV Gypsies The great-grandson of the two RV Gypsies

-On the date that the two RV Gypsies and family were at Carowinds, the park was very crowded with people, so Karen and Renee bought the Fast Lane Plus pass, after watching people get 5 rides on Fury before the park actually opened rides to people without Fast Lane Plus cards.
+On the date that the two RV Gypsies and family were at Carowinds, the park was very crowded with people (actually it always is crowded), so Karen and Renee bought the Fast Lane Plus pass, after watching people get 5 rides on Fury before the park actually opened rides to people without Fast Lane Plus cards.

 Fast Lane is a limited-access line queue system offered for an additional charge at Cedar Fair amusement parks.
 Visitors can purchase access, which includes a wristband that allows them to bypass standard lines in favor of shorter ones at many of the parks' most popular attractions.
 Fast Lane Plus is a more expensive, higher-end version that includes several additional attractions.